Mechanistic Independence: A Principle for Identifiable Disentangled Representations: Conclusion

 \section{Conclusion}

 In this work, we have developed a unifying framework for disentanglement and identifiability based on \emph{mechanistic independence}.
 By formulating independence at the level of generative mechanisms rather than distributions, we obtained identifiability results for subspaces that hold under minimal assumptions on the latent density and extend to nonlinear, non-invertible generators.
-Our analysis revealed a hierarchy of independence criteria ranging from disjointness (Type~D) to mutual non-inclusion (Type~M) to sparsity (Type~S) and higher-order separability (Type~$\text{H}_n$).
-We also showed how connected components in graphs naturally characterize the structure of latent factors.
+Our analysis revealed a hierarchy of independence criteria , and clarified how these conditions trade off internal factor coherence against cross-factor interactions.
 Overall, the results establish when disentangled representations are identifiable without relying on statistical assumptions, providing a theoretical foundation for future work that explores other mechanistic independence criteria or combines mechanistic and stochastic assumptions.